Understanding Pause Containers and Pod Disruptions in Kubernetes

 Pod disruption budget (PDB)

-It helps maintain the availability of pods during voluntary disruptions.
-It limits the number of pods that can be down simultaneously.
+It helps maintain pod availability during voluntary disruptions by limiting the number of pods that can be down simultaneously.

 Example: We have a deployment with 3 replicas with the PDB of 2 pods.